 This could mean almost infinite versatility when it comes to custom retrofitting.

 The concept version has full automated driving, with a pop up steering wheel only for when you want to take control.
 In reality early road going models will be more conventional in operation.

 Headlights are in the form of LED “eyes” that point in the direction of travel and in very A.I. style, detect and communicate with other road users and pedestrians making them aware of your presence and intent.

-OK, so technically it’s the 6th electric motorhome in our Top 5, but details on this beauty are rather patchy.
+OK, so technically it’s the 6th electric motorhome in our Top 5, but this beauty is still in very early stages.
 Even if it is just a twinkle in the eye of the designers, the Vittra RV could well be a glimpse of things to come.